valtercwb/RepoListMvc/README.md

-# RepoListMvc
+RepoListMvc
 List Github Repositories

-Web Client application that is able to connect to Github Api to fetch trending repositories by programming languages.
+Web Client application that is able to connect to Github Api to fetch trending repositories by programming language.
+Built on top of Asp.Net Mvc.